YGGDRASIL-STUDIO/BJDNielSounds/BJDNielPercussions/README.md

 ### SFZ Pack

-**SFZ Pack** is set with a simple Pre-EQ, and using common drum map key range.
+**SFZ Pack** is set with a simple Pre-EQ, and binding common drum map key range.
 With compressor and reverb touch from 100 velocities, its sounds will close to the volume of -12dBFS.

 >There is no big difference with volumes between drum notes, so you must sprinkle salt for living sounds.